alshoja/Codeignitor-configured/readme.rst

 ************

 I had already done it for you ,simply use the package and thats the purpose of this package Enjoy Coding :)
 Please change Database username and Password according to your Credentials in you server.
+(Windows server Conf use another htaccess for linux server's)

 *******
 License